 Hey, don’t laugh.
-Last November, a dog in Washington pulled his bed up against a space heater.
+Shortly before I wrote this article, a dog in Washington pulled his bed up against a space heater.
 The bed (then home) ignited into a large blaze, sending both dog and owner to the hospital.

-That same week, a black Lab in Connecticut jumped up on a gas stove to snag an abandoned slice of pizza.
+That same week, a black Lab in Connecticut jumped up on a gas stove to snag an abandoned slice of pizza (see video below).
 While committing his caper, he turned the stove knob on and caught the pizza box on fire – setting the kitchen ablaze.

-And back in August, a cat in Maryland, knocked a couple candles off a bedroom shelf and onto the mattress.
+And a few months before all this, a cat in Maryland, knocked a couple candles off a bedroom shelf, and onto the mattress.
 The house (seen below) was mostly destroyed, but thankfully, no one was seriously hurt.

 Household pets are responsible for over 1,000 house fires each year in the United States*